cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 Substitution matrices
 =====================
-If the required substitution matrix is not available, write your own in a file using the following format:
+If the required substitution matrix is not available, write your own in a file using one of the following format.

 BLAST format [Recommended]
 --------------------------